vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

    - Native clusters will have a new representation  in the form of RDE `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.
 4. CSE 3.0.X, VCD 10.2 (api_version=35.0) -> CSE 3.1, VCD 10.3 (legacy_mode=false)
-   - Native clusters will be updated from `urn:vcloud:type:cse:nativeCluster:1.0.0` to `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.
+   - Native clusters will be updated froms `urn:vcloud:type:cse:nativeCluster:1.0.0` to `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.

 Note the below recommendation when the target combination is CSE 3.1 (legacy_mode=false):